CLOSED FOR THE SEASON • Information may be outdated. Add this

 4. Non-English language shorts must be subtitled in English.

-8. Late Entries: For Late entry request please contact ASF at shortsfestATaspenfilm.org.
+6. Late Entries: For Late entry request please contact ASF at shortsfest(AT)aspenfilm.org.

-10. All films will be notified of their status by March 15, 2017.
-If your contact information or premiere status changes between entry submission and our notification date, please update your information on WAB and email changes to ASF at: shortsfestATaspenfilm.org.
+8. All films will be notified of their status by mid-March.
+If your contact information or premiere status changes between entry submission and our notification date, please update your information on WAB and email changes to ASF at: shortsfest(AT)aspenfilm.org.

-14. ASF reserves the right to screen an exhibition-quality digital file of the Short (see guidelines for accepted formats) during ASF (April 4-9, 2017).
+11a.
+ASF reserves the right to screen an exhibition-quality digital file of the Short (see guidelines for accepted formats) during ASF including educational screenings.

-15. ASF reserves the right to coordinate ALL publicity and press outreach concerning the Short?s presentation at ASF, including but not limited to:
+11b.
+ASF reserves the right to coordinate ALL publicity and press outreach concerning the Short’s presentation at ASF, including but not limited to:

-16. ASF reserves the right to retain a preview copy of any Short submitted or solicited for ASF?s non-circulating library, as well as for ASF educational purposes.
+11c.
+ASF reserves the right to retain a preview copy of any Short submitted or solicited for ASF’s non-circulating library, as well as for ASF educational purposes.